drewman7/frontend-nanodegree-mobile-portfolio/README.md

 Based on PageSpeed, index.html was optimized to 93/100 for Mobile and 94/100 for Desktop.
 To accomplish this, the following changes were made:

--- External javascript files files were set to load asynchronous so they did not block rendering -- Critical css in style.css was brought inline to minimize redering blocking -- The non-critical style.css file is loaded in parallel -- Removed external load of font and placed it in as inline css -- Set the print.css to a media type of print, so it isn't loaded until necessary
+-- External javascript files files were set to load asynchronous so they did not block rendering -- Critical css in style.css was brought inline to minimize redering blocking which was everything -- Removed external load of font and placed it in as inline css -- Set the print.css to a media type of print, so it isn't loaded until necessary